Contacts

 The Annual Impact Roundtable Discussion (AIRTAD) & Robotics Competition ends the 2025 edition leaving behind a legacy of innovation and a renewed commitment to STEAM education in Ghana and beyond.

-Held from February 22 to 26, AIRTAD 2025 brought together industry leaders in the Science, Technology, Engineering, Arts, and Mathematics (STEAM) field, policymakers, students, and young innovators from the various Yamoransa Model Labs in Ghana, Liberia and The Gambia to celebrate the impact of the Yamoransa Model (YM) Labs Program on STEAM education and explore solutions to challenges in integrating STEAM into Africa’s educational landscape.
+The event saw over 700 attendees, bringing together industry leaders in the Science, Technology, Engineering, Arts, and Mathematics (STEAM) field, policymakers, students, and young innovators from the various Yamoransa Model Labs in Ghana, Liberia and The Gambia to celebrate the impact of the Yamoransa Model (YM) Labs Program on STEAM education and explore solutions to challenges in integrating STEAM into Africa’s educational landscape.

 At the end of the preliminary competitions, Achimota School, YM Lab Liberia, YM Lab 3.1, and Accra Academy advanced to the grand finale of the Senior High School (SHS) competition, while YM Lab 7, YM Lab 8, YM Lab 4, and YM Lab 11 qualified for the basic school finals.